Layr-Labs/zeus/docs/docs/migrations/common-pitfalls.md

 Add the Forge version to your project documentation and consider adding a check in your CI/CD pipeline to verify the correct version is being used.

+## Verification Failure

+### Problem

+When on the same commit hash, verifying a deployment can fail if the metadata hash locally does not match the metadata hash of the contract that is deployed.

+### Solution

+Option 1: In your `foundry.toml` set `bytecode_hash = "none"`.

+Option 2: Pin solc version in `foundry.toml`.

 ## Working on Different Git Commits

 ### Problem